Cultural Sector Recovery Grants for Individuals

 For example, if applications from the Southeast region make up 15% of the total applications received, the Southeast region will be allocated roughly 15% of the grants made.

 All the necessary documents will be emailed to grantees to complete.
 Grantees who do not have a bank account can notify the Contract Officer at the time of award notification in order to request a mailed check.
-Individuals who also operate as a sole proprietor have the option of directing their payment to themselves using their social security number (SSN) or to their sole proprietor Employer Identification Number (EIN).
+Individuals who also operate as a sole proprietor or a single-member LLC have the option of directing their payment to themselves using their social security number (SSN) or to their sole proprietor or a single-member LLC Employer Identification Number (EIN).

 Please be aware, grants may be considered taxable income and individuals should seek guidance from their tax professionals/accountants about tax and reporting requirements.

 Electronic deposits will be made to the grantee’s account (or a check will be mailed) 4-8 weeks after the grantee returns their contract.
 Mass Cultural Council will make every effort to expedite payments as quickly as possible.

 Grantees will be expected to complete a final report describing the use of their grant funds by July 13, 2023, for legislative reporting and advocacy purposes.